jhruvsphysics/jhruvsphysics/README.md

 jhruvsphysics/jhruvsphysics is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-# 🌌I used to do research in Quantum Gravity🌌
+# 🌌Once upon a time, I did research in Quantum Gravity🌌
 ## 💻Now, I work as a <strong>software developer</strong>💻
 ### 🙌Interested in {web dev, machine learning, graphics}🙌